quicwg/base-drafts/draft-ietf-quic-transport.md

 Frames are used in QUIC to communicate between endpoints.
 One or more frames are assembled into packets.
 QUIC authenticates all packets and encrypts as much as is practical.
-QUIC packets are carried in UDP datagrams to better facilitate deployment in existing systems and networks.
+QUIC packets are conventionally carried in UDP datagrams to better facilitate deployment in existing systems and networks.

 Once established, multiple options are provided for connection termination.
 Applications can manage a graceful shutdown, endpoints can negotiate a timeout